NYCDOB/Facades/index.md

 <iframe width="100%" height="400" src="https://nycdob.github.io/Maps/Facade_Violations" frameborder="0"> </iframe>

-DOB Façade Violations are issued for the following: Failure to File a Façade Technical Report (NRF) AND Failure to File an Amended Façade Technical Report.
+DOB Façade Violations are issued for the following: *Failure to File a Façade Technical Report (NRF)* AND *Failure to File an Amended Façade Technical Report*.
+The issuance of these violations has increased over the last two years as a result of owners not submitting the LL 11/98 technical report for their FISP cycle.

+<br/>The top 2 ECB violations issued by DOB are for *Failure to Maintain Buildings Wall(s) or Appurtenances* and *Failure To Take Required Measures To Secure Public Safety - Unsafe Façade*.

 #### RECENT ACTIONS